My Work #

 Gulf Stream meanders from space: Chlorophyll-a (top) and SST (bottom).
 MODIS-Aqua L2 data, 2007-04-22.

-We detected fronts by computing an Heterogeneity Index from satelltie sea surface temperature (Haëck et al. 20231, Liu & Levine 20162).
+We detected fronts by computing an Heterogeneity Index from satellite sea surface temperature (Haëck et al. 20231, Liu & Levine 20162).

 We then quantified the chlorophyll (also from satellite data) inside and outside these fronts.
 This work was made challenging by the presence of regions with different biogeochemical regimes and large-scale gradients within these regions.
 We show the importance of distinguishing the impact of fronts measured locally, and regionally by taking the impacted surface into account.
 We observe that the impact of fronts depends on their intensity.
 Lastly we were able to measure an earlier bloom onset with the fronts, by one to two weeks.

-These findings are presented in the article “Satellite data reveal earlier and stronger phytoplankton blooms over fronts in the Gulf Stream region”, as well as in my PhD manuscript (in french).
+These findings are presented in Haëck et al. 20231 as well as in my PhD manuscript (in french).

 Current #

-Even if the code used is already publicly available (gitlab.in2p3.fr/clementhaeck/submeso-color), I am currently working to make them more accessible and easily reusable, splitting them into two separate projects: heterogeneity-index and data-assistant.
+The codes used for these studies are publicly available (gitlab.in2p3.fr/clementhaeck/submeso-color), and I am currently working to make them more accessible and easily reusable, thanks to two auxiliary projects: heterogeneity-index and data-assistant.
 Their application at a global scale is in development at gitlab.in2p3.fr/biofronts/submeso-color